InternalStore/LegacySafari/README.md

 ## Changelog
 **1.0 (Initial Release)**
+  *  Creates the /Library/Preferences/FeatureFlags/Domain/ directory
-  *  Automatically creates Safari.plist
+  *  Implements Safari.plist within that directory
-  *  Implements legacy Tab Bar in Safari
+  *  Implements the legacy tab bar in Safari
+  *  Offers a built-in uninstallation option for quick and easy removal

 ## Information
 Developer